panique/huge/README.md

 ## Thanks

 This project is kindly powered by **[PHPStorm](http://www.jetbrains.com/phpstorm/)**.
 A big "Thank You!" to IntelliJ for giving php-login free licenses of this wonderful IDE.

 ## Hire me

-I'm available for freelance work.
+I'm available for freelance work, mainly PHP and frontend.
 Remote worldwide or locally around Central Europe.
-Mail me if you like.
+Send a mail if you like, you can find out my email address easily.